 Pittsburgh PA Nursing Home Abuse Attorney

 When you trust a parent or loved one to a nursing home facility, you do so with the expectation that they will be treated with the care, the competence and the respect they so richly deserve.
-The discovery that your family member has been the victim of neglect, malpractice or even abuse can be devastating.
+The discovery that your family member has been the victim of neglect, medical malpractice or even abuse can be devastating.

 Second only to the state of Florida, Pennsylvania has one of the fastest aging populations in the nation.
 The need for care in conditions such as this can rapidly outpace the availability of outstanding care, and even a highly respected nursing home may hire someone who causes serious harm.